OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### From the example dataset to real-life applications

 The sample dataset used in this tutorial is part of the larger SWATH MS Gold Standard (SGS) dataset which is described in the publication of Roest *et al.*[^21].
 It contains one of 90 SWATH-MS runs with significant data reduction (peak picking of the raw, profile data) to make file transfer and working with it easier.
-Usually, SWATH-MS datasets are huge with several gigabyte per run.
-Especially when complex samples in combination with large assay libraries are analyzed, the TOPP tool-based workflow requires a lot of computational resources.
+Usually SWATH-MS datasets are huge with several gigabyte per run.
+Especially when complex samples in combination with large assay libraries are analyzed, the TOPP tool based workflow requires a lot of computational resources.
 Additional information and instruction can be found at the following [link](http://openswath.org/en/latest/).

 ## OpenSWATH for Metabolomics

 ### Introduction

-We would like to present an automated DIA/SWATH analysis workflow for metabolomics, which takes advantage of experiment-specific target-decoy assay library generation.
-This allows for targeted extraction, scoring, and statistical validation of metabolomics DIA data[^29]<sup>,</sup> [^30].
+We would like to present an automated DIA/SWATH analysis workflow for metabolomics, which takes advantage of experiment specific target-decoy assay library generation.
+This allows for targeted extraction, scoring and statistical validation of metabolomics DIA data[^29]<sup>,</sup> [^30].

 ### Workflow